kubernetes-sigs/kueue/keps/1618-optional-gc-of-workloads/README.md

 nitty-gritty.
 -->

-Add a new section to the configuration called `objectRetentionPolicies` which will include a retention policy for finished Workloads under an option called `FinishedWorkloadRetention`.
-The section could be extended with options for other kueue authored objects.
+Add a new API called `objectRetentionPolicies`, which will enable specifying a retention policy for finished Workloads under an option called `FinishedWorkloadRetention`.
+This API section could be extended in the future with options for other kueue-authored objects.

 ### User Stories